-The ICT Department is well equipped with three suites of thirty two machines which are part of a 600 station network.
+The computing department is well equipped with three suites of thirty two machines which are part of a 500 station network.
 Rooms have interactive whiteboards, air conditioning and all have been refurbished to a very high standard.

-Discrete ICT is taught to all pupils.
+Discrete computing is taught to all pupils.
 Key Stage 3 pupils follow the latest curriculum developments to include the interactive activities such as programmable micro:bots.

 Computer science covers the principles and concepts of Computer Science including abstraction, decomposition, logic, algorithms and data representation.
 Pupils will analyse problems in computational terms through practical experience of solving such problems, including designing, writing and debugging programs.
 Pupils follow the OCR GCSE Computer Science.

 Computer Science 2020 -

 For further information please contact: Miss S Thompson